-While Simon and Garfunkel were on hiatus, Simon attempted to launch a career as a folk singer in London.
+While Simon and Garfunkel were on hiatus after the commercial failure of their debut album, Simon attempted to launch a folk career in London.
 He cut an album of songs that would mostly later appear on Simon and Garfunkel’s two 1966 albums.
-Recorded quickly with just Simon’s voice and guitar, it’s a nice showcase for the young Simon, but the Simon and Garfunkel versions are more polished, leaving Songbook as essentially an historical curiosity.
+Recorded quickly with just Simon’s voice and guitar, it’s a nice showcase for the young Simon.
+The Simon and Garfunkel versions are more polished and iconic, leaving Songbook as essentially an historical curiosity.

-You’re The One served as a retrenchment of Paul Simon’s usual introspective writing after the misguided Capeman project, but it’s one of his least impressive sets of songs.
+You’re The One serves as a retrenchment of Paul Simon’s signature style after the misguided Capeman project, but it’s one of his least impressive sets of songs.
 But even on a weaker Paul Simon album there’s great material like ‘Señorita With a Necklace of Tears’ and ‘Darling Lorraine’.

-I know this ranking seems low for a Grammy winning album that contains songs like ’50 Ways To Leave Your Lover’, ‘Gone At Last’, and the title track, but take away the highlights and you’re left with a bunch of unremarkable, self-justifying songs that deal with Simon’s recent divorce.
+This ranking is low for a Grammy winning album that contains iconic Simon songs like ’50 Ways To Leave Your Lover’, ‘Gone At Last’, and the title track.
+Take away the highlights, however, and you’re left with a bunch of unremarkable, self-justifying songs that deal with Simon’s recent divorce.

 I’m gonna leave you now